micleners/wp-local-dev-to-live/README.md

 You can feel free to try out different themes here by clicking on `Activate`.
 You probably won't see too much happen, but there is a lot to add to your pages with
 <br><img src="/images/3-activate.png" title='Activate' alt='Activate' height="50%" width="50%"><br>
-So, now you've seen where your themes live in the WP files and in the WP Admin, let's manually add another theme:
+So, now you've seen where your themes live in the WP files and in the WP Admin, let's manually add another theme.
+Either brows around on the internet, or use theme provided here:

 <ol>
-  <li>If you have a theme you like, download it now, or go to [Antreas](https://www.demos.machothemes.com/antreas/) or [download the theme here](/antreas-lite.zip)</li>
+  <li>If you have a theme you like, download it now, or go to <a href="https://www.demos.machothemes.com/antreas/">Antreas</a> or <a href="/antreas-lite.zip">download the theme here</a></li>
   <li>Unzip the theme contents, and copy the whole folder into your theme directory</li>
 <img src="/images/4-copy-theme.png" title='Copy Theme' alt='Copy Theme' height="75%" width="75%"></li>
   <li>Go to your WP Admin theme page and click refresh - notice now you have the them `Antreas`.</li>